Roboy/IMU_by_CAN/README.md

 This code is set up to work with an Arduino.

-Currnetly this code will retrive the data from the 6 DOF IMU built into the Arduino and send it by CAN via a CAN BUS Shield.
+Currently this code will retrive the data from the 6 DOF IMU built into the Arduino and send it by CAN via a CAN BUS Shield.

 float2byte is the code to retrive the IMU data and is set up on one arduino.